 3. What kind of speakers do I need for a turntable?

-You will need either powered speakers or an amplifier and passive speakers to play sound from a turntable.
+You will need powered speakers, amplifiers, and passive speakers to play sound from a turntable.
 Make sure the speakers you choose are compatible with the turntable’s output.

 4. How do I set up a turntable?

-To set up a turntable, you will need to connect it to a receiver or amplifier and speakers.
+To set up a turntable, connect it to a receiver, amplifier, and speakers.
 Follow the manufacturer’s instructions for setting up the turntable and adjusting the tonearm and cartridge.

 5. Can I use a turntable with my home theater system?